 Inspectors should strive to provide the inspection report and request for corrective action to the permittee, agent, and contractor (if appropriate) as soon as possible after the inspection but no later than 10 business days after the inspection.
-Any accompanying compliance action (Warning Letter or NOV) that requires supervisor signature should be submitted for review within 10 days of the date of the inspection or audit.
+Any accompanying compliance action (Warning Letter (WL) or Notice of Violation (NOV)) that requires supervisor signature should be submitted for review within 10 days of the date of the inspection or audit.

-11.1.5 INSPECTION DOCUMENTATION
+11.1.5 Inspection Documentation